Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Application to the upper bound on translation lengths in Theorem A

 Given $\phi \in \Out(\Gamma;\A)$, there is a close relation between the set of attracting laminations $\L(\phi)$ and the EG strata of relative train track representatives of $\phi$.
 For the classical case of $\Out(F_n)$ this relation is laid out in \cite[Definition 3.1.7 -- Lemma 3.1.15]{\BookOneTag}.
 For the general case of $\Out(\Gamma;\A)$ see \cite[Lemmas 4.3 -- 4.8]{\LymanCTTag}, summarized in Theorem~\ref{TheoremStrataLamCorr} below.

 Consider $\phi \in \Out(F_n)$ and a relative train track representative $f \from T \to T$ with filtration $T_1 \subset \cdots \subset T_R = T$, strata $H_r = T_r \setminus T_{r-1}$, and transition matrices $M_r$.
 By definition, if $H_r$ is an EG stratum then the matrix $M_r$ is irreducible; and although $H_r$ and $M_r$ need not be aperiodic, if they are then we say in addition that that $H_r$ is an \emph{EG-aperiodic stratum}.
 If each EG stratum is aperiodic then we say that $f$ is \emph{EG-aperiodic}.
-From the general theory of irreducible matrices (see e.g.\ \cite{Senata:matrices}) it follows that for each EG stratum $H_r$ there is some least integer $p_r$ such that, after appropriately re-indexing the edges of $H_r$, the matrix $M_r$ has a $p_r \times p_r$ block structure so that the nonzero blocks of $M_r$ itself are the superdiagonal blocks and the lower left block, and so that the corresponding block diagonal structure of $(M_r)^{p_r}$ has aperiodic blocks along the diagonal.
+From the general theory of irreducible matrices (see e.g.\ \cite{Senata:matrices}) it follows that for each EG stratum $H_r$ there is some least integer $p_r$ such that, after appropriately re-indexing the edges of $H_r$, the matrix $M_r$ has a $p_r \times p_r$ block structure so that the nonzero blocks of $M_r$ itself are the superdiagonal blocks and the lower left block, and so that the corresponding block diagonal structure of $(M_r)^{p_r}$ has EG-aperiodic blocks along the diagonal.
 Using this block diagonal structure we may partition $H_r$ into pairwise edge disjoint subgraphs called the \emph{aperiodic substrata of $H_r$}, denoted $H_r = H_{r,1} \union\cdots\union H_{r,p_r}$ such that

-Letting $p$ be the least common multiple of the $p_r$'s as $H_r$ varies over the EG strata of $f$, the straightened iterate $f^p_\sharp \from T \to T$ is an EG-aperiodic relative train track representative of $\phi^p$ such that the EG strata of $f^p_\sharp$ are precisely the aperiodic substrata of the EG strata of $f$.
+Letting $p$ be the least common multiple of the $p_r$'s as $H_r$ varies over the EG strata of $f$, the straightened iterate $f^p_\sharp \from T \to T$ is an EG-aperiodic relative train track representative of $\phi^p$ such that the EG strata of $f^p_\sharp$ are precisely the aperiodic substrata $H_{r,i}$ of $f$.
 We shall refer to $f^p_\sharp$ as the \emph{EG-aperiodic iterate} of~$f$.